Dallas Office – Located Near Highland Park in Dallas County TX

 How Much Does it Cost to File for Divorce in Dallas County?

 The filing fees to submit a petition for divorce at the Dallas County District Clerk’s Office are $282 for a divorce without children.
 The cost for filing a divorce with children is $333.
-If you are filing for a divorce with children, we highly recommend that you call a divorce attorney experienced in child custody cases.
+If you are filing for a divorce with children, we highly recommend that you call an attorney experienced in child custody cases.
 A judge alone can decide the custody and visitation arrangements for your children, and without an experienced custody lawyer on your side you will be leaving custody to chance.

 Do I Have to Pay for My Spouse to Be Served Divorce Papers?